oldschoolgg/oldschoolbot/docs/src/content/docs/getting-started/wiki.md

 Currently, the only way to contribute to the new wiki is by editing files in [this folder on github](https://github.com/oldschoolgg/oldschoolbot/tree/master/docs/src/content/docs).
 You can make most simple edits by simply just editing the file directly on the Github website, and submitting it as a pull request.
 Bigger changes may require you install and run the wiki locally.

+Contributors are allowed to merge PRs/changes to the wiki without approval.

 ## Style Guide

 1. Be succint/terse, dont use filler or lots of line separations, etc. Just give people the information they need to know.